Rich Pulin Bio

 Subsequently,he played the 1st trombone and jazz soloist chairs with the bands of: Johnny Long, Richard Maltby, Buddy Morrow, Les & Larry Elgart, Tony Pastor, The Jimmy Dorsey band under Lee Castle,The Al Grey/Billy Mitchell(Tenor Sax)Sextet, Slam Stewart's Band, The Dave Pike Set, Woody Herman's 'Herd' and friend and mentor Clark Terry's first big band at the Half Note!

-Rich was a charter member of CT's Big Bad Band, which was a co-venture that Clark led with assistance from alto-saxophonist Phil Woods, and trombonist/arranger Melba Liston.
+Rich was a charter member of CT's Big Bad Band at the Half Note in Manhattan, in 1967, which was a co-venture that Clark led with assistance from alto-saxophonist Phil Woods, and trombonist/arranger Melba Liston.
 Clark's band was a collection of all-stars including guys like Zoot Sims, Al Cohn, Gene Quill, Randy Brecker, Jimmy Owens, Ron Carter, Grady Tate, and Nat Pierce...

-Rich became a part of the recording scene in Holland and all over Europe participating in hundreds of sessions as a Trombonist, composer/arranger,conductor, vocalist and producer...
+He became a part of the recording scene in Holland and all over Europe participating in hundreds of sessions as a Trombonist, composer/arranger,conductor, vocalist and producer..
+Rich appeared on Dutch TV with legendary artists Richard Harris, Joe Cocker and conducted an orchestra for Lulu, when her hit "To Sir With Love" was a chart-topper!

 Rich was invited by vibraphonist, Dave Pike, to record on his very first Dave Pike Set

 in Hilversum Holland!
 (Coincidentally, he played on Dave's last cd, 'Peligrosso', recorded in LA!

-Rich arranged and conducted for young Dutch star Anneke Konings first recordings and arranged for and conducted the Warsaw Symphony Orchestra at the Sopot (Poland)song festival.
+Rich arranged and conducted for young Dutch star Anneke Konings first recordings, and likewise with the Warsaw Symphony Orchestra at the Sopot (Poland)song festival.

 His song "Boogie Woogie Woman" was certified platinum in Europe!

-Since his return to the U.S, (L.A.), he appeared first with Glen Campbell and The Supremes in Hawaii, followed by numerous bands and performers, including
+Since Rich's return to the U.S, (L.A.), he appeared first with Glen Campbell and The Supremes in Hawaii, followed by numerous bands and performers, including

 Art Pepper, Don Ellis, Ray Charles, and Tito Puente at the infamous Monterey Jazz Festival(1977) appearance(cd of that performance on Concord Records).
-Also in that same period, Rich's orchestra accompanied Debby Reynolds, Rosemarie, Bert Convey and Gary 'Radar' Burghof (from 'Mash')....
+Also in that same period, Rich's orchestra accompanied Debby Reynolds, Rosemarie, Bert Convey and Gary 'Radar' Burghoff (from 'Mash')....